 4. Impact reporting is here to stay, and will gain momentum

-Whilst use of the term 'impact' may change, the key principle will remain the same: the need to effectively demonstrate your performance as an organization.
-As the impact agenda moves forward to include more empirical bench marking using core indicators for particular areas and beneficiary groups, being ready with your relevant impact indicators and data will help to ensure your competitive advantage over those organizations that have not embedded impact measurement within their strategy.
+Use of the term 'impact' may change, but the key principle will remain the same: the need to effectively demonstrate your performance as an organization.
+As the impact agenda moves forward to include more empirical benchmarking using core indicators for particular areas and beneficiary groups, being ready with your relevant impact indicators and data will help to ensure your competitive advantage over those organizations that have not embedded impact measurement within their strategy.